gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

-The declaration of ``Obj5`` invokes the default constructors: the C++ default constructor of the parent type takes care of the initialization of the components inherited from Root, and GNAT takes care of the default initialization of the additional Ada components of type DT (that is, ``C_Value`` is initialized to value 2009).
+The declaration of ``Obj5`` invokes the default constructors: the C++ default constructor of the parent type takes care of the initialization of the components inherited from Root and GNAT takes care of the default initialization of the additional Ada components of type DT (that is, ``C_Value`` is initialized to value 2009).
 The order of invocation of the constructors is consistent with the order of elaboration required by Ada and C++.
 That is, the constructor of the parent type is always called before the constructor of the derived type.

-Let us now consider a record that has components whose type is imported from C++.
+Let's now consider a record that has components whose type is imported from C++.
 For example:

 .. code-block:: ada